Condoleezza Rice: Racial discrimination

 Rice experienced firsthand the injustices of Birmingham's discriminatory laws and attitudes.
 She was instructed by her parents to walk proudly in public and to use the facilities at home rather than face shame from the "colored" facilities in town.
-As Rice recalls, "they refused to allow the limits and injustices of their time to limit our horizons."
+She later said, "they refused to allow the limits and injustices of their time to limit our horizons."

 President Bush signing the bill for a Rosa Parks statue at Statuary Hall, Washington, D.C.

 However, Rice recalls various times in which she suffered discrimination on account of her race, which included being relegated to a storage room at a department store instead of a regular dressing room, being barred from going to the circus or the local amusement park, being denied hotel rooms, and even being given bad food at restaurants.
 Also, while Rice was mostly kept by her parents from areas where she might face discrimination, she was very aware of the civil rights struggle and the problems of Jim Crow laws in Birmingham.
 A neighbor, Juliemma Smith, described how "[Condi] used to call me and say things like, 'Did you see what Bull Connor did today?'
 She was just a little girl and she did that all the time.
 I would have to read the newspaper thoroughly because I wouldn't know what she was going to talk about."
 Rice herself said of the segregation era: "Those terrible events burned into my consciousness.
 I missed many days at my segregated school because of the frequent bomb threats."